 ***I removed Nneka from her inner liner, undressed her (she has on white undies), and did a quick comparison with Artsy Fashionista.

 |Artsy's higher arch is responsible for her slightly taller height.|

 Note the extra flap of vinyl on the sole of Nneka's foot that should not be there.

 Nneka's breast area is larger, almost 6 inches, whereas Artsy measures 5-2/8 inches.

 Nneka's dress is made of a cotton fabric.
 The inner edges are not stitched under, otherwise it is well made.
 Azeezha's dress and headwrap are made of a heavy African-print, cotton-type material.
 Wuraola's emerald green dress has a matching headwrap.
-Both are made of synthetic silk-like heavyweight material.
+Her dress and headwrap are made of a heavyweight, synthetic silk-like material.

 Queens of Africa Issue One

 Written and illustrated in the style of a comic book, the reader is introduced to younger versions of the girls who are best friends.
 They attend Dreamland International School, "a unique school... that is the envy of all other schools in Lagos...
 The students of Dreamland International are taught to dream big and make their dreams come true.